jonluca/blog/_posts/2018-09-22-illegal-streams.md

 ## Background

-[HTTP Live Streaming](https://developer.apple.com/streaming/), or HLS, is the defacto live streaming standard.
+[HTTP Live Streaming](https://developer.apple.com/streaming/), or HLS, is one of the most common live streaming standards.
 There's a healthy open source community around building tools and infrastructure for HLS, most notably [hls.js](https://github.com/video-dev/hls.js/).
 HLS is designed for reliability and dynamically adapts to network conditions by optimizing playback for the available speed of wired and wireless connections.
 It's a fairly complicated spec, but the core of it is as follows.

 Live streams start at the input, which is usually either a live event or a static file that is being streamed.
 For live events, the server requires a media encoder, which can be off-the-shelf hardware, and a way to break the encoded media into segments and save them as files.
 These files are then categorized into a playlist file, usually with a file extension `.m3u8`.